The Swiss authorities online

 Applications to receive your pension early, must be submitted to the compensation office by the last day of the month during which you reached the age allowing you to take an early retirement (63 or 64 for men, 62 or 63 for women).
 Retroactive applications are not accepted.

-To receive your pension after your retirement age, you need to submit an application a year after having reached the statutory retirement age at the latest.
+To receive your pension after your retirement age, you need to submit an application at the latest a year after having reached the statutory retirement age.

 The 2nd pillar is generally paid in the form of an annuity.
 The insured person may, however, request to be paid a quarter of his/her OPA retirement savings as a lump sum.
 The compensation office may provide in its regulations for the payment of a higher lump sum or the payment of a lump sum instead of a pension.
 Terms depend on the pension scheme’s regulations, so make sure you meet the deadline for requesting a lump sum payment.